Trisha

 may radically alter tones away from the

-real but always do it in a way that works
+real but do it in a way that gives a

 surprising result in the painting as a